 Tire Technician Degree and Diploma Program Overviews

-While there aren't any diploma or degree programs that specifically teach tire technology, many automotive technology programs offer courses relevant to the subject.
+While there aren't any diploma or degree programs that specifically teach tire technology, many automotive technology programs offer courses that cover the subject, along with automotive diagnostic and troubleshooting techniques.
 The most common automotive technology programs award either certificates or associate's degrees.

 Automotive Technology Certificate